davidlamprecht/AutoRDF2GML/benchmark-evaluation/README.md

 | Loss Function                   | Binary Cross-Entropy                                 |
 | Loss Calculation                | Comparing ground-truth labels with predictions       |

+The GNN-based Recommendation Pipeline consists of the follwing steps: (1) Feature Initialization, (2) H-GNN Encoder and (3) Link Prediction Decoder (dot product-based classifier).

 ## Evaluation Results for GNN Models on SOA-SW

-Evaluation results (F1 score, precision, recall, AUC score) of GNN models (GraphSAGE, GAT and HGT) with above mentioned feature initializations/combiantions and heterogeneity in the graph structure for paper recommendation (prediction of the edge work_author) on SOA-SW (best performances in bold).}
+Evaluation results (F1 score, precision, recall, AUC score) of GNN models (GraphSAGE, GAT and HGT) with above mentioned feature initializations/combiantions and heterogeneity in the graph structure for paper recommendation (prediction of the edge work_author) on SOA-SW (best performances in bold).
+Specific Parameters: Batch size of 2,048, number of random sampled neighbors of 100 for 1-hop neighbors and 50 for 2-hop neighbors for each node.

 ### Full Heterogenous Graph